Call: 0800 321 3832 Request a free callback

 Ultimately, the goal of a court is to achieve a fair division of assets that reflects each spouse’s reasonable needs and, where relevant, the needs of any children.

-Do you need a financial order when divorcing?
+Do you need a financial order for divorce?

 Most divorcing couples will not need a financial order to decide how their assets should be divided, as this can instead be decided voluntarily between them.
 This is often achieved with the assistance of alternative dispute resolution methods, such as mediation.